 Figure 2: Panels 1-2: effect of the proportion of features d/D used in ILHf and ILHitf.
-Panel 3: bootstrap vs random vs disjoint training sets in ILHt (disjoint is not feasible for CIFAR, as it is not large enough).
-Panel 4: precision as a function of the number of hash functions b for different methods (for ILHt and LSH we show 5 curves, each one random ordering of the 200 bits).
-All results show precision using a training set of $N = 5\,000$ points.
+Panel 3: bootstrap vs random vs disjoint training sets in ILHt.
+Panel 4: precision as a function of the number of hash functions b for different methods.
+All results show precision using a training set of $N=5\,000$ points of infinite MNIST dataset.
 Errorbars over 5 random training sets.
 Ground truth: all points with the same label as the query.
-Retrieved set: k nearest neighbors of the query, where k = 500 for CIFAR (top) and $k = 10\,000$ for Infinite MNIST (bottom).
+Retrieved set: $k=10\,000$ nearest neighbors of the query.

-trees; Kuncheva, 2014, p.
+Precision as a function of b Fig. 2 (panel 4) shows the precision (in the test set) as a function of the number of bits b for ILHt, where the solution for b+1 bits is obtained by adding a new bit to the solution for b.
+Since the hash functions obtained depend on the order in which we add the bits, we show 5 such orders (red curves).
+Remarkably, the precision increases nearly monotonically and continues increasing beyond b = 200 bits (note the prediction error in bagging ensembles typically levels off after around 25-50 decision trees; 22, p.
 186).
 This is (at least partly) because the effective training set size is proportional to b.
 The variance in the precision decreases as b increases.
 In contrast, for KSHcut the variance is larger and the precision barely increases after b = 80.
 The higher variance for KSHcut is due to the fact that each b value involves training from scratch and we can converge to a relatively different local optimum.
 As with ILHt, adding LSH random projections (again 5 curves for different orders) increases precision monotonically, but can only reach a low precision at best, since it lacks supervision.
 We also show the curve for thresholded PCA (tPCA), whose precision tops at around b = 30 and decreases thereafter.
-A likely explanation is that high-order principal components essentially capture noise rather than signal, i.e., random variation in the data, and this produces random codes for those bits, which destroy neighborhood information.
-Bagging tPCA (Leng et al., 2014) does make tPCA improve monotonically with b, but the result is still far from competitive.
-The reason is that there is little diversity among the ensemble members, because the top principal components can be accurately estimated even from small samples.
-The result in fig. 2 uses tPCA ensembles where each member has 16 principal components, i.e., 16 bits.
-If using single-bit members, as with ILHt, the precision with b bits is barely better than with 1 bit.
+A likely explanation is that highorder principal components essentially capture noise rather than signal, i.e., random variation in the data, and this produces random codes for those bits, which destroy neighborhood information.
+Bagging tPCA (here, using ensembles where each member has 16 principal components, i.e., 16 bits) [23] does make tPCA improve monotonically with b, but the result is still far from competitive.
+The reason is the low diversity among the ensemble members, because the top principal components can be accurately estimated even from small samples.